Druvamayor/holistic-web/README.md

 ## Software Used
 Theme framework called Gantry and Wordpress CMS
 ## Type of website
-Dynamic web converted to static web for portfolio sample purposes on Github.
+Dynamic web converted to static web for portfolio sample purposes for Github.